Price Waterfall Analysis. A Key To Plugging Profit Leaks and Pricing Excellence

 The business world is becoming more and more competitive.
-Even with the pandemic affecting the way companies run their usual operations, there is still no stopping business owners from finding ways to compete.
+Even with the pandemic affecting the way companies run their usual operations, business owners continue to find ways to compete.
 But it’s not always just about knowing the market and your competition.
-To make the most of your earning opportunities, setting the right price for your products is the key.
+To make the most of your earning opportunities, setting the right price for your products is key.

 But knowing how to choose the right price is easier said than done.
 To make sure that you identify the right price for your products, you should first learn how to properly analyze your business operations and expenses.
-Understanding every aspect of your business is something you will have to prioritize, otherwise even the slightest of oversight can greatly affect your profit margins and cause you profit leaks.
-This is where price waterfall analysis can come in handy.
+Understanding every aspect of your business is something you will have to prioritize, otherwise even the slightest oversight can greatly affect your profit margins and cause you profit leaks.
+This is where price waterfall analysis can help.

 Why is a Price Waterfall important?

-Over time, more incentives may be offered and they may seem relatively minor, but the implications for profitability can be huge.
-Many of types of incentives are not closely monitored or appear on the budgets of different departments.
+Over time, more incentives may be offered and even if they seem relatively minor, their implications for profitability can be huge.
+Many types of incentives are not closely monitored or appear on the budgets of different departments.
 For instance, customers may be offered “free design services” for customizing products.
 The designers may actually work in non-sales departments.
 Seemingly overnight, the “free” designs are costing tens of thousands of dollars and draining profits.

-Often, these types of obscured costs are called “profit leaks” because it is not immediately obvious where the profits are going.
-Price waterfalls can identify what is leaking and how much.
+Often, these types of hidden costs are called “profit leaks” because it is not immediately obvious where the profits are going.
+Price waterfalls can identify where there are leakages and their amount.

 Price waterfalls can help you: